kailebo/HackerNewsQASuite/README.md

 ### folder: tests
  - contains all tests executed by index.js
  - Shooting for 10 tests
-### folder: test driving data
+### folder: test-data
- - current add slot: This will have info on what current ad should be
+ - current ad slot: This will have info on what current ad should be
  - Search test: this will be used by the search test to determine what to search
- - New Post
+ - Existing User login info
+ - Create post Content
  - blacklist: keywords, urls
 ### test results
  - screen shots
- - requested articles details
+ - saved error instances
+ - search results
 ### folder: POM
 #### TopNavBar
      - home, new, past, comments, ask, show, jobs, submit, login